Silas' Library

 Mid and Late War Federal Shelter Tent Construction Instructions and Specifications (shelter type "III-a") - by Jack Cox

-Tenting Tonight - The Confederate Infantryman in Camp on Campaign by K.C.
-MacDonald of the Lazy Jacks Mess
+The Confederate Infantryman in Camp and on Campaign - Part I and Part II - by K.C.
+MacDonald of the Lazy Jacks

 Shelter Tents for the Confederate Impression by Pvt.
 R. Gregory as written in the September 2000 Newsletter for the 21st Virginia